WiMetrixDev/knowledge/architecture.md

 ## Intro

 This document breaks down WiMetrix's web application architecture.
 We will describe the pieces that make up our architecture.
-We will also detail how these pices fit in together to create make sure our web applications are fast, secure, and reliable.
+We will also detail how these pieces fit in together to create make sure our web applications are fast, secure, and reliable.

 ### The Pieces

 - **ApiSix**: Api gateway, Ingress controller
 - **KeyCloak**: Authentication and Authorization provider
 - **REST Services**: Microservice based REST API network
-- **Frontend Application**: React based Single Page Applications (SPA)
+- **Frontend Applications**: React based Single Page Applications (SPA)
+- **Mobile Apps**: React native based mobile and tablet applications
+- **Desktop Applications**: Electron based desktop applications written with web technologies

+## Architecture Diagram

+TODO

 ## ApiSix